Symplectic toric stratified spaces with isolated singularities: Symplectic cones and contact manifolds

-So to understand what $B/G$ locally looks like, it is enough to understand $N/G$.
-Well:
+So to understand what B/G locally looks like, it is enough to understand $N/G$:

 Here, we may reverse the quotients as the actions of $G$ and $G_p$ commute.
-Since $G_p$ is a torus, we can decompose $V$ into weight spaces (as in the appendix of \cite{LT}) and easily see $V/G_p$ is a manifold with corners, diffeomorphic to a sector (i.e., a manifold with corners of the form $[0,\infty)^k\times \R^l$).
-So the $G$-equivariant diffeomorphism above descends to a manifolds with corners chart for $[p]\in B/G$ centered at the origin in $U\times V/G_p$. \end{proof}
+Since $G_p$ is a torus, we can decompose $V$ into weight spaces (as in the appendix of \cite{LermanTolman}) to see $V/G_p$ is diffeomorphic to a sector (i.e., a manifold with corners of the form $[0,\infty)\times \R^l$).
+Therefore, the above local normal form for $(B,\xi)$ near $p$ descends to a manifolds with corners chart for $[p] \in B/G$ centered at the origin in $U \times V/G_p$. \end{proof}